Johnnysnipes90/retail-sales-bi-dashboard/README.md

 - Year-to-Date (YTD)
 - Last Year (LY)
 - Year-over-Year (YoY) Growth
-- Monthly & yearly trend analysis
+- Monthly and yearly trend analysis

 All measures are fully **slicer-aware** and respond dynamically to Date, Product, Customer, and Geography filters.